rDarge/manga-ocr-for-chrome/readme.md

 # Manga-OCR for Google Chrome

 This extension enables you to easily look up the meaning of words and sentences in Japanese manga you can read online in your browser.
-This extension aims to complement extensions like [Yomichan](https://github.com/FooSoft/yomichan) and [Rikaikun](https://github.com/melink14/rikaikun), by allowing you to perform OCR in your browser (using [manga-ocr](https://github.com/kha-white/manga-ocr)'s excellent model).
+This extension aims to complement extensions like [Yomichan](https://github.com/FooSoft/yomichan) and [Rikaikun](https://github.com/melink14/rikaikun), by allowing you to perform OCR in your browser (using [kha-white (manga-ocr)](https://github.com/kha-white/manga-ocr)'s excellent model).

 It also allows you to fetch machine translations from online services (currently only openai's chatgpt-3.5).